nasa/MLMCPy/docs/modular_separate_files_example.rst

 A snippet of the SpringMassModel class can be found in Step 1.

-Initialize the model hierarchy as found in Step 2:
+Initialize the model hierarchy as found in Step 1:

 .. code-block:: python

-  # Step 3 - Initialize spring-mass models for MLMC.
+  # Initialize spring-mass models for MLMC.
 Here using three levels
   # with MLMC defined by different time steps:
   model_level1 = SpringMassModel(mass=1.5, time_step=1.0, cost=0.00034791)
   model_level2 = SpringMassModel(mass=1.5, time_step=0.1, cost=0.00073748)